ktechhydle/beautiful_pancakes/README.md

 - `app_extension`: The file extension of your app (for example, MPRUN has the `.mp` file extension)

 4. Once you have initialized the class correctly, use it's respective methods as you require (`load`, `save`, etc.)
+5. We offer two versions of `BeautifulPancakeCreator`, PyQt5 and PySide6.
+Use whatever one your project requires.

 ## Methods
 Mentioned above, there are methods for loading, saving, saving as, and more.
 A full list of methods is